Soralei/halflife-gamehooks/README.md

 # halflife-gamehooks

 Made for educational purposes only.
+It is NOT designed for multiplayer and was solely made targeting singleplayer.
 This DLL was designed to be injected into Half Life 1 in order to change functionality and test the limits of the engine.

 It supports: